Submitty/submitty.github.io/_docs/developer/developing_the_php_site/websocket.md

 ### Debugging WebSocket in HTTPS

-Note that most browsers could not trust WebSocket traffics with self- signed certificates.
+Note that most browsers do not trust WebSocket traffics with self- signed certificates.
 If you are dealing with WebSocket related features, there are some workarounds: